 I mention my humble travelling origins so that it’s clear I understand that reviewing the merits or otherwise of a Business Class experience is a great example of a first world problem.
 That said, I guess if you’re going to spend the extra money you really want to make sure it’s worth it, so it pays to do your research!

-Here’s the low down on my recent experience flying Auckland to Kuala Lumpur return with Malaysia Airlines
+Here’s a Malaysian Airways business class review flying Auckland to Kuala Lumpur return with Malaysia Airlines

 Malaysia Airlines don’t have a dedicated lounge at Auckland Airport, so they utilise the Strata lounge.
 While nice enough, it’s not of an equivalent standard of Air New Zealand’s Koru Lounge.

 On my return flight from Kuala Lumpur, the “Satellite Golden Lounge” at KLIA was unavailable and so I was re-directed to the much smaller C.I.P.
 Lounge on the mezzanine floor of the Satellite Building.

 The lounge seated about 70 people, so I suspect there were a number of smaller lounges being used while the much larger Golden Lounge was out of action (perhaps they are renovating it?).

 The room itself was tightly packed, and reminded me of the sort of lounge you find at a regional short haul airport.
 Given that I was in the home of Malaysian Airlines, I expected the experience to be less like being in a holding pen!

 The food was standard – I had a samosa, prawn cake and some dumplings, and then thought I should try a small fruit tart, a piece of opera cake and a couple of cookies.
 All of it was perfectly fine, however the fact that there was only the option of a paper plate or plastic bowl and plastic cutlery added to the non-premium feeling.

 They also served rice, chicken curry and porridge, along with some fruit.